U.S. firms warn next China tariffs to cost Americans from cradle to grave

 “There is no other country in Asia or Europe that can provide the volume Huffy requires as China is the largest bicycle producer in the world,” he said.

+U.S.-China Business Council President Craig Allen, speaking to reporters in Beijing on Monday, said more tariffs could create “grave economic distortions”, but that Trump had been very clear about the problems in the trade relationship.

+“They [Chinese officials] have been given these suggestions in writing.
+I think that they know very well what is being asked.
+And let the negotiations proceed,” Allen said, calling for a “surge” in Chinese market opening.

-Reporting by David Shepardson and David Lawder; Editing by Dan Grebler
+Reporting by David Shepardson and David Lawder; Additional reporting by Michael Martina in Beijing; Editing by Dan Grebler